Ananda Dairy

 Ananda Dairy is a privately owned Indian dairy product manufacturer, based at Bulandshahr, in the state of Uttar Pradesh.
+Ananda dairy's tagline is "Anand Karo!".

 History

 The company was set up by Indian businessman Dr. Radhey Shyam Dixit in 1989.

 Initially, the name of the company was Gopaljee Dairy.
 In March 2012, they rebranded it to Gopaljee Ananda and started marketing themselves with the new name.

 Presence

 Ananda has over 5000 village and more than 2,00,000 dairy farmers from Uttar Pradesh, Haryana, and Punjab under its supply network.
 The current production capacity of the company is 1,500,000 liters of milk a day, out of which they collect over an average of 8,00,000 liters of milk from dairy farmers.
 The company is in look out for a land to set up a new processing plant in eastern Uttar Pradesh and planned to invest approximately Rs 50 crore to open 1,100 retail outlets in Delhi by year 2020.
 Till March 2018,company achieved a turnover of Rs 1,500 crore, has three manufacturing plants at Bulandshahr, Gajraula and Pilkhuwa in Uttar Pradesh (UP) and together the plants has processing capacity of 12 lakh litre milk per day and in addition the company has also taken on lease two plants at Kanpur and Moradabad with 6 lakh litres capacity per day.